softwareconstruction240/softwareconstruction/instruction/console-ui/console-ui.md

 🖥️ [Slides](https://docs.google.com/presentation/d/1zHBDEdB6xhvnA12m3VliBaOQj7yZOxjT/edit#slide=id.p1)

-📖 **Required Reading**: None

-Typically, when a program prints output to the console (or terminal), the text plain without much formatting.
-However, it is possible to create fairly nice console user interfaces that include formatted and colored text and use character-based graphics.
+Typically, when a program prints output to the console (or terminal), the text is plain and without much formatting.
+However, it is possible to create fairly nice console user interfaces that include formatted, colored text, and use character-based graphics.
 This lecture explains how to create a text-based console user interface, with an emphasis on how to implement the Chess client user interface.

 ![Console User Interface](Midnight_Commander_(2005)_en.png)